-Can It Still Be ‘Euro 2020’ in 2021?
-Sponsors Hope So
+Can it still be ‘Euro 2020’ in 2021?
+Sponsors hope so

-Within minutes, however, the tweet was deleted and replaced by a message saying it had been sent in error.
+Within minutes, the tweet was deleted, replaced by a message saying it had been sent in error.

-But when UEFA announced last week that it was postponing the tournament, which was set to start on June 11, by a year, it raised an important question for sponsors and commercial partners: Would it still be called Euro 2020, even in 2021?
+But when UEFA announced last week that it was postponing the tournament, which was set to start June 12, by a year, it raised an important question for sponsors and commercial partners: Would it still be called Euro 2020, even in 2021?

 Even before a final decision to postpone the Euros had been announced, the organization was preparing for the possibility, including on the branding front.
 A week before the announcement, lawyers for UEFA had registered the trademark Euro 2021 with patent offices for the European Union, Britain and the United States.